ptsteadman/notebook/stories/feyerabend.md

 <hr>

 Feyerabend brought a notebook to the CBI room the next morning.
-Addison arrived moments after.
+Addison arrived moments later.

 "Ready?" said Addison.

 "Yup."

 "Okay.
 I think Eric already has everything up and running.
-Do you mind getting into the calibration position for me?"
+Do you mind getting into the calibration pose for me?"

 The inside of the new MRI scanner was almost silent.